Cherry tomato confit on a plate.

 • Tomatoes: The best fresh tomatoes for this recipe are cherry tomatoes or grape tomatoes.
 It doesn’t matter what color they are—red, yellow or orange.
 If you have super ripe small tomatoes that have some soft spots and are slightly past their prime, this is a great way to rescue them.

 • Garlic: Six cloves may sound like a lot, but when you roast garlic, it mellows.
 You can take a clove with its peel on and push down with the side of your chef’s knife to smash it.
 Then that makes it very easy to peel.
-By smashing the cloves, you give the garlic a head start to mingle with the tomatoes and oil.

 • Olive oil: Since this is only a 6-ingredient recipe, you want to use the highest quality ingredients possible.
 That includes extra-virgin olive oil.

 • Thyme: My first choice is to use fresh thyme sprigs.
 They add just the right amount of light fresh herb flavor.
 If you only have dried thyme, sprinkle the tomatoes with just 1/4 teaspoon.
+You can also use fresh rosemary.

 • Red pepper flakes add a touch of heat.
 I am a big fan of adding them to roasted tomatoes and tomato sauce.